hmrc/accessibility/docs/testing/colour.md

-# Colour
+# Colours

 It is important that interfaces do not rely on colour alone.

+High contrast and colour filters increases the colour contrast between the foreground and background on your screen, making text and images more distinct and easier to identify.

 ## System set-up

-### Chrome
+Chrome
-This is available from Chrome 82, or in Chrome Canary Dev tools > Rendering > Emulate vision deficiencies
+: Chrome browser DevTools > More tools > Rendering > Emulate vision deficiencies
-- Achromatopsia
-- Protanopia
-- Deuteranopia
-- Tritanopia

-### Windows
+Windows
+:
+1. From windows search enter `colour filters`: Inverted
+2. rom windows search enter `colour filters`: Greyscale
+3. From windows search enter `high contrast`: High Contrast Black

+macOS
+:
+1. System Settings > Accessibility > Display > Colour filters > Greyscale
+2. System Settings > Accessibility > Display > Invert colours > Smart
+3. System Settings > Accessibility > Display > Display contrast > Drag the slider to at least 50%

+Android
+:
+1. Settings > Accessibility > Text and display > Colour correction
+2. Settings > Accessibility > Colour and motion > Colour inversion

+iOS
+:
-Settings > Ease of Access > Colour Filters
+1. Settings > Accessibility > Display & Text Size > Colour filters > Greyscale
-- Inverted
+2. Settings > Accessibility > Display & Text Size > Smart invert

+## Testing notes

+1. Enable the colour filters/correction and check the service:
    - Greyscale (Achromatopsia)
-- Greyscale Inverted
    - Red/Green filter(Protanopia)
    - Green/Red filter (Deuteranopia)
    - Blue/Yellow filter (Tritanopia)

-### Mac OS
-System Preferences > Accessibility > Display >Colour filters
-- Greyscale (Achromatopsia)
-- Red/Green filter(Protanopia)
-- Green/Red filter (Deuteranopia)
-- Blue/Yellow filter (Tritanopia)

-### iOS
-Settings > Accessibility > Display & Text Size > Colour filters
-- Greyscale (Achromatopsia)
-- Red/Green filter(Protanopia)
-- Green/Red filter (Deuteranopia)
-- Blue/Yellow filter (Tritanopia)

-## Testing notes
-Enable the setting, check the service.
+2. Enable the colour inversion and check the service.
+3. On Windows, enable High Contrast and check the service.

-## What to look for
+### What to look for

-For each overlay check colour contrast hasn't been impeded by the change in colours and that everything is still readable
+- check colour contrast hasn't been impeded by the change in colours
+- everything is still readable and distinguishable
+- focus states are still visible